Pocket Gangsters: Controversy

 An incident creating controversy was the leaked releasing of a raw and unedited kidnapping and rape scene from the film.
 This angered the director and resulted in his sending a legal notice to news and content website IndyanNewz.com for their unauthorized leaking of the film's proprietary property.
 That leak resulted in a controversy questioning the rape scene being used for the film's promotion.

 Release

 The film was initially announced with a slated release date in July 2013, and subsequently re-slated for a release for September 2014, but due to delays in post-production, release was postponed until finally being released in January 2015.
-Being noted as "India's first one-take, one-shot and uncut film", the finished film released January 2015 in over 900 theater screens across India.
+Being noted as "India's first one-take, one-shot and uncut film", the finished film released January 2015 in over 900 theatre screens across India.